Aftercare

 When you get a tattoo, you should be aware that your bandage will have to be on for at least six hours.
 You will not be able to swim, hot tub, or otherwise submerge your tattoo until it is fully healed.
 Here's a brief description of the care for your new tattoo:

-- Rub a thin layer of Mecca ointment or Vitamin A&D into tattoo
+• Rub a thin layer of unscented Lubriderm INTO the tattoo

 Other helpful healing info

 If you let your fresh tattoo dry out, it will scab.
 Do not pick at it.
 If you scratch off a scab, you are just pulling out ink.
 Dried skin will fall off on its own, slap lightly when it gets itchy.
-Some people heal faster if they rinse off their tattoo in a really hot shower or soak in a hot bath immediately after removing the bandage to draw the lymph out of the tattoo.
-ONE TIME ONLY.
-It hurts, but speeds up healing time considerably.
 No chlorinated swimming, lakes, or hot tubs otherwise until it's healed.
 When showering, put ointment on immediately after.
+Do not let your tattoo dry out.
 Tanning eventually fades ink, cover your healed tattoo with sunblock to avoid this.
 Do not tan until your tattoo is fully healed.
-We recommend vitamin A&D or Mecca ointment to heal the first 4 or 5 days, and any hand ointment after that, you can buy them at most pharmacies.
+We recommend unscented lubriderm, you can buy it at most pharmacies.
 If you already have been tattooed, and have healed succesfully your own way, use whatever you heal best with.
 Some people use Tattoo Goo, Tattoo Salve, or unscented hand lotion.
 Perfumed hand lotion may react with a new tattoo.
 We generally discourage the use of polysporin, but if its either that or a scab, go with the polysporin.